awsdocs/aws-freertos-docs/doc_source/portingguide/building-cmake.md

 # Building FreeRTOS with CMake<a name="building-cmake"></a>

 CMake targets your host operating system as the target system by default\.
 To use CMake for cross compiling, you must provide a toolchain file that specifies the compiler that you want to use\.
-FreeRTOS provides some default toolchain files in `<freertos>/tools/cmake/toolchains`\.
+FreeRTOS provides some default toolchain files in `freertos/tools/cmake/toolchains`\.
 The instructions for using the toolchain file differ depending on whether you are using the CMake command\-line interface or the GUI\.
-[Generating Build Files \(CMake Command\-Line Tool\)](#cmake-gen-cli) has more details\.
+[Generating build files \(CMake command\-line tool\)](#cmake-gen-cli) has more details\.
 To learn more about cross\-compiling in CMake, visit the [ Cross Compiling](https://gitlab.kitware.com/cmake/community/wikis/doc/cmake/CrossCompiling) on the official CMake Wiki\.

 **To build a CMake\-based project**

 1. Run CMake to generate the build files for a native build system, like Make or Ninja\.

-   You can use either the [CMake command\-line tool](https://cmake.org/cmake/help/latest/manual/cmake.1.html) or the [CMake GUI](https://cmake.org/cmake/help/latest/manual/cmake-gui.1.html) to generate the build files for your native build system\.
+   You can use either the [CMake command\-line tool](https://cmake.org/cmake/help/latest/manual/cmake.1.html) or the [ CMake GUI](https://cmake.org/cmake/help/latest/manual/cmake-gui.1.html) to generate the build files for your native build system\.

-   For information about generating FreeRTOS build files, see [Generating Build Files \(CMake Command\-Line Tool\)](#cmake-gen-cli) and [Generating Build Files \(CMake GUI\)](#cmake-gen-gui)\.
+   For information about generating FreeRTOS build files, see [Generating build files \(CMake command\-line tool\)](#cmake-gen-cli) and [Generating build files \(CMake GUI\)](#cmake-gen-gui)\.

 1. Invoke the native build system to make the project into an executable\.

-   For information about making FreeRTOS build files, see [Building FreeRTOS from Generated Build Files](#cmake-build)\.
+   For information about making FreeRTOS build files, see [Building FreeRTOS from generated build files](#cmake-build)\.

-## Generating Build Files \(CMake Command\-Line Tool\)<a name="cmake-gen-cli"></a>
+## Generating build files \(CMake command\-line tool\)<a name="cmake-gen-cli"></a>

 You can use the CMake command\-line tool \(`cmake`\) to generate build files for FreeRTOS from the command line\.